 Defending clients who have been charged with drunk driving, or driving under the influence of illegal or prescription drugs, is challenging.
 DUI and DWI defense attorneys must always be prepared for new developments in legal and scientific procedures used to prove guilt.

-The criminal defense lawyers at Yavitch & Palmer have years of experience in dealing with DUI and DWI cases.
+The criminal defense lawyers at Yavitch & Palmer have years of experience in dealing with DUI and OVI cases.
 Their knowledge of the scientific and legal aspects of Breathalyzer, urine and blood tests used to determine BAC (Blood Alcohol Content) and drug use enables them to effectively question the accuracy, reliability and validity of these tests during court proceedings.